 - NYHA functional class II or III

-- Ischemic cardiomyopathy when ANY of the following (a-c) apply:
+- Ischemic cardiomyopathy when ANY of the following apply:

-- LVEF is ≤ 30% due to myocardial infarction ≥ 40 days previously in a patient with NYHA functional class I despite GDMT, who is at least 90 days post revascularization (if revascularization has been performed)
+- LVEF is ≤ 30% due to myocardial infarction ≥ 40 days previously in an individual with NYHA functional class I despite GDMT, who is at least 90 days post revascularization (if revascularization has been performed)

-- LVEF is ≤ 35% due to myocardial infarction ≥ 40 days previously in a patient with NYHA functional class II or III despite GDMT, who is at least 90 days post revascularization (if revascularization has been performed)
+- LVEF is ≤ 35% due to myocardial infarction ≥ 40 days previously in an individual with NYHA functional class II or III despite GDMT, who is at least 90 days post revascularization (if revascularization has been performed)

-- LVEF is ≤ 40% due to prior myocardial infarction in a patient who has spontaneous nonsustained ventricular tachycardia AND positive electrophysiology study performed ≥ 96 hours following myocardial infarction
+- LVEF is ≤ 40% due to prior myocardial infarction in an individual who has spontaneous nonsustained ventricular tachycardia AND positive electrophysiology study performed ≥ 96 hours following myocardial infarction

-- Congenital heart disease when ANY of the following (a-c) apply:
+- Congenital heart disease when ANY of the following apply: